webdirections/Coil-Monetization-JS/README.md

 It has event handlers for the document.monetization events `monetizationstart` and `monetizationstop`.

-Set the `startPayingHandler` and `stopPayingHandler` attributes to functions to be called when monetization starts ans stops.
+Set the `startPayingHandler` and `stopPayingHandler` attributes to functions to be called when monetization starts or stops.

 In index.html find an example that installs simple handlers for these events.